tarekziade/blog/entries/shutting-down.rst

 instead of Google Reader - before Reader was planned to be stopped.

 I moved from Gmail to `fastmail.fm <http://fastmail.fm>`_.
 That was the hardest one because I was on Gmail since 2004.
+Fastmail, it turns out, has its servers in the U.S. too, but I guess having a separate service for my e-mails is breaking the all-things-at-google scheme.
+I am also trying to have my network use PGP when we exchange e-mails, so they're stored encrypted on those servers I don't own.

 Last, I moved from the Google search engine to DuckDuckGo, then to `StartPage <https://startpage.com/>`_.
 The latter gives better